-The couplings in these series are designed optionally for oil lubrication and grease lubrication.
+The couplings in this series are designed for grease lubrication only.

 The components used in the coupling are either finished machined upon request and balanced in accordance with customer specifications, or just delivered pre-drilled.
 Special versions, e.g. with clamping flange or with a greater ability to adjust shaft misalignments are available upon request.